 Mark Sisti, PhD, ACT:

-Mark Sisti, PhD is the founder and director of Suffolk Cognitive-Behavioral, PLLC.
+Mark Sisti, PhD is the founder and director of Brooklyn & Suffolk Cognitive-Behavioral, PLLC.
 He is a graduate of Hofstra University, a licensed psychologist and a adjunct professor at Yeshiva— Ferkauf University, Department of Clinical Psychology.
-Dr. Sisti and several of our staff, are certified cognitive therapists within The Academy of Cognitive Therapy, the only official certifying agency for cognitive therapists in the United States.
-He is also a Diplomate & Founding Fellow, and certified CBT trainer within the Academy of Cognitive Therapy.
+Dr. Sisti is a certified cognitive therapists and trainer within The Academy of Cognitive Therapy.
+He is also a peer reviewed trainer in a more contemporary experiential CBT called Acceptance and Commitment Therapy (ACT).
 His advanced training in cognitive therapy was under the tutelage of a CBT master clinician, Robert Leahy, Ph.D., at The American Institute for Cognitive Therapy, where Dr. Sisti was formerly the associate director.

 Dr. Sisti has extensive experience with anxiety disorders through his work at Freedom From Fear, a nationally recognized anxiety and mood disorder advocacy organization, where he was formerly the director of cognitive therapy and where he also participated as a certified cognitive therapist in research trials for N.Y.S.
 Psychiatric Institute & Columbia Presbyterian.
 He has also supervised doctoral interns from both Yeshiva-Ferkauf and Hofstra Universities and is an volunteer adjunct clinical supervisor for Yeshiva University Graduate School of Psychology.
 He trains various mental health experts and professionals in CBT, mindfulness based CBT’s, such as Acceptance and Commitment Therapy (ACT) and has presented trainings and symposiums for the American Psychiatric Association, the American Psychological Association, Association for Contextual Behavior Therapy and Suffolk County Psych Assoc.
 He has also given numerous seminars and trainings on Acceptance and Commitment Therapy (ACT) and other mindfulness based CBT’s.
 Dr. Sisti is also a published author on cognitive therapy, mindfulness, ACT, and Compassion Based Therapy, and Functional Analytic Therapy (FAP).